sumitWebDev/fruitvice-app/README.md

 Welcome to the Fruit Calorie Application!
 This project is a coding exercise designed to showcase skills in React and TypeScript.
 The application displays a list of fruits fetched from the Fruityvice API and allows users to group, add, and manage fruits in a jar.
 The application is deployed at - https://fruit-calorie.netlify.app

-I have created a video presentation as well - https://www.loom.com/share/96cfbfaa1e434241afaac638c1626f3d
+I have created a video presentation as well - `https://www.loom.com/share/96cfbfaa1e434241afaac638c1626f3d`

+Web Application Screenshots -
 ![Fruit List Application](./FruitCalorie.jpg)

 ## Task Overview